Warsaw Uprising: The Battle for Warsaw in 1944

 A general rising was always on the agenda, therefore, the main questions were simply when and how.
 Gen. Sikorski authorized a plan for a general Rising, which would coincide with a major landing of regular forces in October of 1940.

-People and resistance moved underground, they even planned an assassination attempt against Hitler in his only one visit in Warsaw on the 5th of October, 1939 which unfortunately failed.
+People and resistance moved underground, they even planned an assassination attempt against Hitler in his only one visit to Warsaw on the 5th of October, 1939 which unfortunately failed.
 The 500 kilos of explosives placed at the crossing of Nowy Swiat and Aleje Jerozolimiskie Avenue, never exploded.

-Young children still in school and scouts were fighting using their own unique ways against the German occupation, women was nursing the wounded, and preparing food and civilians were helping the insurgents on the daily fight.
+Young children still in school and scouts were fighting using their own unique ways against the German occupation, women were nursing the wounded, and preparing food and civilians were helping the insurgents on the daily fight.

 Groups of people were collecting pieces of clothes and furniture from the ruins of the Royal Castle in order one day to rebuild it.
 And they rebuilt it and it is just amazing, even though it was completed only in 1990.